Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising

 \section{Introduction}

 \IEEEPARstart{O}{ver} the past years, the sparse representation theory has evolved into a mature and highly influential mathematical modeling framework, which has led to remarkable results in a wide variety of applications across numerous disciplines e.g., signal processing, image processing \cite{Elad2010} and machine learning \cite{deep_elad}.
-A plethora of works have utilized the sparse representation framework as an effective prior to model signals encountered in various problems, ranging from image denoising \cite{Elad2006}, inpainting \cite{inpainting} and spatial/spectral super-resolution \cite{Yang2010}, \cite{myICIP} to hyperspectral unmixing \cite{sunsanltv}, classification \cite{classification} and compression \cite{compression}.
+A plethora of works have utilized the sparse representation framework as an effective prior to model signals encountered in various problems, ranging from image denoising \cite{Elad2006}, inpainting \cite{inpainting} and spatial/spectral super-resolution \cite{Yang2010}, \cite{myICIP} to unmixing \cite{sunsanltv}, classification \cite{classification} and compression \cite{compression}.
 Building upon its elegant theoretical foundation, sparse representation modeling seeks to discover the inherent sparsity structure that exists in many natural signals \cite{Elad2010}.
-In greater detail, in its most usual form, this model aims to approximate a signal, represented by a vector, as a linear combination of a limited number of columns, termed atoms, from a given redundant matrix, known as a dictionary \cite{Tosic2011}.
-In other words, each signal is effectively approximated as the product of the dictionary with a proper sparse vector.
-The task of computing such a sparse vector constitutes the sparse coding problem.
+In greater detail, in its most usual form, this model aims to approximate a signal, represented by a vector, as a linear combination of a limited number of columns, termed atoms, from a given overcomplete matrix, known as a dictionary \cite{Tosic2011}.